 Editor: (forgive the length)

-There were certain things the company empathized – ‘See and avoid,” regardless of Air Traffic Control instructions, and at the bottom of every Emergency page of our Flight Manual –“Nothing will prevent the use of good judgment on the firing line.”
-The mantle of responsibility is absolute.
-Some carried the mantle easily, others carried the responsibly heavily.
-I was probably somewhere in the middle, as I would be on reserve at home and receive the call from scheduling, assigning me a trip the next day, when I would put on my “pilot face”, look up the route, weather forecast and pack my suitcase.
+Those that know me know I was a jet pilot in the USAF and all positions at Trans World Airlines a great airline that could not survive----F/E,F/O, and Captain.
+There were certain things the company empathized – ‘See and avoid”, regardless of Air Traffic Control instructions, and at the bottom of every Emergency page of our Flight Manual –“Nothing will prevent the use of good judgement on the firing line”.
+The mantle of responsibility is absolute and rests with the Captain of the Flight.
+Some carried the mantel easily other carried the responsibly heavily.
+J was probably somewhere in the middle, as I would be on reserve at home and receive the call from scheduling assigning me a trip the next day.
+I would then put on my “pilot face”, looking up the route and weather forecast and packing my suitcase.
 Nothing would interrupt my study.
 (To be forewarned is forearmed) As to the LGA incident:

 Thus: